Clemouz/Clemouz/README.md

 Here's some projects showcasing my journey in development.

 - Depine: An IT onboarding automation app, WIP.
-- [Hyat](https://github.com/Clemouz/HYAT): Hyat.fr is a web solution designed to facilitate collaboration through virtual sticky notes.
+- [Hyat](https://clemouz.github.io/HYAT/index.html): Hyat is a web solution designed to facilitate collaboration through virtual sticky notes.

 ## 📫 How to Reach Me: